JMIBarth/tutorials/bayesian_phylogenetic_inference/README.md

 Finally, go to the the “**MCMC**” tab, and change the name of the log file to `co1_relaxed_clock.log` and of the tree file to `co1_relaxed_clock.trees`.
 Save the XML file under the name `co1_relaxed_clock.xml` by clicking “**Save As**” from the “**File**” menu.

 As before, use BEAST 2 to run an analysis, but now use the XML file [`co1_relaxed_clock.xml`](./res/co1_relaxed_clock.xml) as input.
-You may choose 1one or two thread depending on your computer, but just leave everything else at their default values and click “**Run**” to start the analysis.
+You may choose one or two thread depending on your computer, but just leave everything else at their default values and click “**Run**” to start the analysis.
 This should take no more than 10 minutes.

 <a name="strict_vs_relaxed"></a>